This is now in your Top Picks!

 Wild wadi, Family

-Waterparks can be challenging to navigate for those with special needs, but at Wild Wadi, there are a few areas that have some level of accessibility.
-One example is the wave-pool which has roll-in access and plenty of space to navigate.
+Waterparks can be challenging to navigate for those with special needs, but at Wild Wadi Waterpark there are a few areas that have some level of accessibility.
+One example is the wave-pool. which has roll-in access and plenty of space to navigate.
 Another enjoyable attraction is the lazy river.
-With some assistance people of determination can get into a tube and comfortably float around the park while enjoying incredible views.
-The Wild Wadi Waterpark also has an accessible bathroom with a roll-in shower and a shower chair attached to the wall.
-Guests with disabilities can receive 50% off the attraction ticket at the gate when presenting a valid disability card, and are also able to bypass queues at rides.
+With some assistance, people of determination can get into a tube and comfortably float around the venue while enjoying incredible views.
+Wild Wadi also has an accessible bathroom with a roll-in shower and a chair attached to the wall.
+Guests with disabilities can receive a 50 per cent discount on the attraction ticket at the gate by presenting a valid disability card, and are also able to bypass queues at rides.

 11